Dawson-Petersen/dawson-petersen.github.io/index.md

 ## Publications

 Petersen, D., Almor, A. & Shalin, V. L. (2024).
 Linguistic framing affects moral responsibility assignments towards AIs and their creators.
-Proceedings of Agency and Intentions in Language 4. <a href="./assets/AIL4 Proceedings Paper.pdf">AIL4 Proceedings Paper.pdf</a>
+Proceedings of Agency and Intentions in Language 4. <a href="https://ail-workshop.github.io/AIL4-Workshop/program.html"> https://ail-workshop.github.io/AIL4-Workshop/program.html</a> <a href="./assets/AIL4 Proceedings Paper.pdf">AIL4 Proceedings Paper.pdf</a>

 Petersen, D. & Almor, A. (2023).
 Anthropomorphism, not depiction, explains interaction with social robots.
 [Peer commentary on the paper “Social robots as depictions of social agents” by H. H. Clark & K. Fischer].
-Behavioral and Brain Sciences, 46.  https://doi.org/10.1017/S0140525X22001698
+Behavioral and Brain Sciences, 46.  <a href="https://doi.org/10.1017/S0140525X22001698"> https://doi.org/10.1017/S0140525X22001698</a>

 Petersen, D. (2022).
-The role of force dynamic schemas in the comprehension of causal language [MA thesis]. https://scholarcommons.sc.edu/etd/6800/
+The role of force dynamic schemas in the comprehension of causal language [MA thesis]. <a href="https://scholarcommons.sc.edu/etd/6800/"> https://scholarcommons.sc.edu/etd/6800/</a>

 Petersen, D. (2018).
 Embodied simulation in response to semantic priming [Unpublished undergraduate thesis].